HadrienMarcellin/Road_detection/README.md

 The project depends on many external libraries that help us compute tough tasks.
 Here is the list of which your environment must satisfy before you run the code.

+- `python3` : Python is an easy to learn, powerful programming language.
 - `numpy` : Allows different kind of operations on multi-dimensional arrays.
 - `Keras` : Allows a simplified use of 'Tensorflow' library.
 - `Tensorflow` : Allows to model and train a neural network